coinbase/mesh-cli/README.md

 [![License](https://img.shields.io/github/license/coinbase/rosetta-cli.svg)](https://github.com/coinbase/rosetta-cli/blob/master/LICENSE.txt)

 ## What is Rosetta?
-Rosetta is a new project from Coinbase to standardize the process of deploying and interacting with blockchains.
+Rosetta is a new project to standardize the process of deploying and interacting with blockchains.
 With an explicit specification to adhere to, all parties involved in blockchain development can spend less time figuring out how to integrate